animal health consulting

 The current laboratory fee for this test is $457.60 per horse (including GST).

-Note that both of these tests require blood collection and submission by a registered veterinarian, so veterinary fees and shipping costs are additional.
+Note that both of these tests (ELISA and VNT) require blood collection and submission by a registered veterinarian, so veterinary fees and shipping costs are additional.

 Below is a link to a PowerPoint slideshow I made on how to use HeV antibody tests as proof of immunity, in place of proof of vaccination: